 \section{Abstract}

 Pairwise velocities of the large-scale structure encode valuable information about the growth of structure.
-They can be observed indirectly through redshift-space distortions and the kinetic Sunyaev–Zeldovich effect.
-Whether it is Gaussian or non-Gaussian, pairwise velocity has a broad distribution, but the cosmologically useful information lies primarily in the mean — the streaming velocities; the dispersion around the mean is often treated as a nuisance and marginalized over.
-This conventional approach reduces the constraining power of our observations.
-Here, we show that this does not have to be the case, provided the physics behind the dispersion is understood.
-We demonstrate that by splitting the halo/galaxy samples according to their density environments and measuring the streaming velocities separately, the total signal-to-noise is several times greater than in conventional global measurements of the pairwise velocity distribution (PVD).
+They can be observed indirectly through redshift-space distortions and the kinetic Sunyaev-Zeldovich effect.
+Whether it is Gaussian or non-Gaussian, the pairwise velocity has a broad distribution, but the cosmologically useful information lies primarily in the mean -the streaming velocities; the dispersion around the mean is often treated as a nuisance and marginalised over.
+This reduces the constraining power of our observations.
+We demonstrate that this is not necessarily the case, provided the underlying physics behind the dispersion is understood.
+By splitting the halo/galaxy samples according to their density environments and measuring the streaming velocities separately, the total signal-to-noise is several times greater than in conventional global measurements of the pairwise velocity distribution (PVD).
 This improvement arises because the global PVD is a composite of a series of near-Gaussian distributions with different means and dispersions, each determined by its local density environment.
-Around underdense and overdense regions, the mean streaming velocities are positive and negative, respectively.
-By splitting the data, we avoid cancellation between these opposing velocities, effectively turning what would be considered dispersion in the global PVD into a signal.
+By splitting the data, we avoid cancellation between these opposing velocities, effectively turning the dispersion in the global PVD into a signal.
 Our findings indicate substantial potential for improving the analysis of PVD observations using the kinetic Sunyaev-Zeldovich effect and redshift-space distortions.